 Now that I’ve written this overdue acknowledgement, it seems the list of eligible gentlemen is endless!

-With apologies to my writing teacher and mental health ally Dan Cochnear, as well as the multi-talented “wrecking ball with heart” David Brownstein, following are three Honorable Mentions — unwitting members of Jennie’s Testosterone Posse who supported my well-being during Covid-19.
+With apologies to my writing teacher and mental health ally Dan Cochnear, as well as the multi-talented “wrecking ball with heart” David Brownstein, following are four Honorable Mentions — unwitting members of Jennie’s Testosterone Posse who supported my well-being during Covid-19.

 Johnny Jones, built my new front yard fence and made many a trip to the dump to help me clear out the last of the debris at the back of my property.
 He also bravely crawled through my attic to complete the stovepipe removal process and plastered the ceiling to conceal its scar.
 He was there to rescue me when I had a car radiator breakdown in Oliver’s parking lot and teases me with promises to ride in his new boat when there is enough water in our lakes to float it.

 Chris Young, of Christopher Young Financial Services, secured the loan for my first home in 2016, helped me re-finance in 2021, and “loves” my 1991 Honda Accord Wagon.

 Dr. Les Shipley has kept my eyes healthy, my contact lenses clear, and provided fashion-forward (and necessary) sunglasses for me since 1980.